Commercial Can Opener vs. Home Electric Can Opener: What Seniors Should Choose

 For most seniors, jar opener wins over grip pad because it does more of the twisting for you.

 The countertop electric can opener is the better buy for most seniors.
-The countertop electric can opener beats the handheld electric can opener on stability.

 The electric can opener is the better buy for most seniors with arthritis.
-It removes the twisting and steady grip that turn a can of soup or beans into a.

 The grip jar opener is the better buy for most seniors because it gives a steadier hold and less hand strain than a plain rubber jar opener.